-Nonetheless, we still prefer to work on the cloud so the vote goes to Text Tools.
+Nonetheless, we still prefer to work on the cloud so the vote goes to Surfer.

 Right off the bat, Website Auditor has a big strike against it since you can’t save projects.

-Going back the other way, Text Tools is kind of glitchy on Chrome.
+Text Tools is a bit glitchy on Chrome.
 At least the version I’m playing with right now.